1,000+ Opportunities

 Save a search for “Department of Health And Human Services” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Eligible applicants for FY2025 awards are limited to local organizations, including faith-based organizations or consortia, that have the capacity to develop and implement Title V Competitive SRAE projects in states and territories that did not accept FY2025 Title V State SRAE funding.
+Search similar grants →According to the current listing, eligibility includes: Eligible applicants for FY2025 awards are limited to local organizations, including faith-based organizations or consortia, that have the capacity to develop and implement Title V Competitive SRAE projects in states and territories that did not accept FY2025 Title V State SRAE funding.
 Applicants located in or proposing to manage a project from an ineligible state cannot propose a project that serves an eligible state.
 Newly eligible applicants for FY2025 are organizations and entities, including faith-based organizations or consortia, in the following states and territories: Alaska, California, Connecticut, D.C., Idaho, Maine, New Mexico, North Dakota, South Dakota, Vermont, Washington, Wyoming, American Samoa, Marshall Islands, Northern Mariana Islands, and Palau.
 Applications from individuals (including sole proprietorships) and foreign entities are not eligible and will be disqualified from the merit review and funding under this funding opportunity.
 Faith-based and community organizations that meet the eligibility requirements are eligible to receive awards under this funding opportunity.
 Eligible applicant types include: For-Profit Organization, U.S. Territory (or Possession) Government (including freely-associated states), Indian/Native American/Alaska Native Tribal Government (Other than Federally Recognized), Federally Recognized Indian/Native American/Alaska Native Tribal Government, Tribal, Small Business Person, Not-for-Profit Organization, Nonprofit Organization.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program